HL7/fhir-shorthand/input/pagecontent/reference.md

 Defining extensions is similar to [defining profiles](#defining-profiles), except that the parent of an extension is not required.
 Extensions can also inherit from other extensions, but if the `Parent` keyword is omitted, the parent is assumed to be FHIR's [Extension element](https://hl7.org/fhir/R5/extensibility.html#extension).

-All extensions have the same structure, but extensions can either have a value (i.e. a value[x] element) or sub-extensions, but not both.
+An extension can have either a value (i.e. a value[x] element) or sub-extensions, but not both.
 To create a simple extension, the value[x] element should be constrained.
 To create a complex extension, the extension array of the extension MUST be sliced (see [Contains Rules for Extensions](#contains-rules-for-extensions)).

 Since simple and complex extensions are mutually-exclusive, FSH implementations SHOULD set the value[x] cardinality to 0..0 if sub-extensions are specified, set extension cardinality to 0..0 if constraints are applied to value[x], and signal an error if value[x] and extensions are simultaneously specified.